ZenGo-X/signature-simulation/eip/eip.md

    }
 ```

-(Some suggested alternatuves for the function name, such as "explainSignedMessage".
+(Some suggested alternatives for the function name, such as "explainSignedMessage".
 We want to get the community feedback on the proper name)

 ## Rationale